 Here's how the completed eggless chocolate cake looked like:

 - There is nothing more frustrating than having your beautiful cakes stuck to the cake tin, so make sure your tins are well prepared.

 Use of coffee in the recipe is optional

-- Coffee in this recipe gives the cake an intense chocolate taste.
-This ingredient is optional, and you can skip it if you want.
+- Coffee in this recipe gives the moist chocolate cake an intense chocolate taste.
+Coffee is optional, and you can skip it if you want.
 If you prefer to use filtered coffee, you can use the 240 ml hot water indicated in the recipe to make your coffee.
 Just make sure the final coffee solution you add to the cake batter does not exceed 240 ml.

 Use light vegetable oil

-- You can use any vegetable oils in the recipe but choose the ones that are light and odorless.
+- You can use any vegetable oils in making this moist eggless cake but choose the ones that are light and odorless.
 Olive oil, sunflower oil, and coconut oils are fine.
 You can also substitute the oil with butter but make sure the butter is unsalted and is melted.